#1 of 30 Places to Visit in Kumbakonam

 ...read more

-At a distance of 2 km from Kumbakonam Railway Station, Nageswaran Temple is an ancient temple situated in Kumbakonam.
-This temple is one of the oldest and most prominent temples in the state of Tamil Nadu.
+At a distance of 2 Km from Kumbakonam Railway Station, Nageswaran Temple, also known as Nageswaraswamy Temple is an ancient Hindu temple situated in Kumbakonam.
+This temple is one of the oldest and most prominent temples in Tamil Nadu, as well as Kumbakonam.
+The Nageswaran Temple is dedicated to Lord Shiva, worshipped in the form of Nagaraja, the king of serpents.
+The main deity is celebrated in the 7th-century Tamil Saiva text, the Tevaram, composed by the Tamil poet saints known as the nayanars, and is recognized as a Paadal Petra Sthalam.

 ...read more